 Brown, who is 25, released her debut album Travelling Like The Light in the UK last summer and was immediately branded ‘one to watch’ by several mainstream media outlets.
 Her first few singles – “Shark In The Water”, “Crying Blood” and “LEAVE!” – energetically blend classic soul and blues influences with indie rock hooks and R&B swagger.

 Ahead of the album’s official US street date in April (it’s already available for download), Brown has been hitting the North American club and talk show circuit to drum up interest.
 It was in a Washington, D.C. hotel room a couple weeks ago that we reached VV via phone to chat about writing the songs for Travelling Like the Light on a one-string guitar, her forthcoming comic book and her trip to Nigeria with Damon Albarn’s band Gorillaz.
-Read the interview after the jump.
+Read the Q&A after the jump.

 The music video for “Shark in the Water” by VV Brown.